hexbus/ppebcr-docs/README.md

 These files are in the firmware package in the roms directory.
 (You will have to create your own autoload.cfg of download the sample card image below that has a barebones file in it)

-The easiest way to do this is just copy the content of the roms directory to the root of your sd card.
+The easiest way to do this is just copy the content of the roms directory to the root of your SD card.

 ```
 /